A Crash Course in eLearning Translation: Introduction and Benefits

 Why is eLearning translation important?

-As with any form of instruction, eLearning is only effective if the audience can understand what is being said.
-If you are a company or organization with a multilingual audience, material must be delivered in the language that they best understand.
+eLearning is only effective if the audience can understand what is being said.
+If you are a company or organization with a multilingual audience, eLearning translation is a must.
+The course content needs to be delivered in the language that your audience best understands.
 An accurate and culturally appropriate translation is the key to facilitating understanding and retention of the material.

-Furthermore, when people are presented with content in their native language, it creates an inclusive and welcoming environment for all.
+When people are presented with content in their native language, it creates an inclusive and welcoming environment.
 Statistics show that 90% of people prefer learning in their native language.
 By giving your learners a course that they can understand, you show that you care.
 When creating your course, it’s important to follow some best practices that make eLearning translation straightforward.

 How does eLearning translation work?

-Because eLearning itself can take on many different forms, the process for translation differs from course to course.
+The process for eLearning translation differs from course to course.
 For example, the workflow for a Storyline translation may differ from that of a course created with Adobe Premiere.
-But, generally speaking, your translation may involve a combination of the following:
+But, generally speaking, your eLearning translation may involve a combination of the following:

-All written text in a course needs to be translated.
-However, this goes beyond what might appear in slides.
+All eLearning translation begins with translating the written text in a course.
+However, this goes beyond what might appear in course videos.
 Graphics, buttons, interactive components like quizzes and games, and additional resources should also be translated, correctly formatted, and seamlessly integrated into the course.
+Even the website or landing page the course lives on and any linked documents will need to be translated as well - think about items study guides, reference materials, and instruction documents.

 Audio Recording and Syncing

-Some courses utilize video or voice-over narration.
-To effectively translate these, audio must be transcribed, translated, re-recorded in the target language, and synced into the target-language course.
-In each of these steps, accuracy is crucial.
-Recording should be done in a professional studio setting by a native speaking talent in order to ensure quality.
+Most all eLearning translation processes include translating video, either through voice-over narration, or subtitles.
+To effectively translate these, audio must be transcribed, translated, re-recorded (or written in the case of subtitles) in the target language, and then synced into the course.
+In each of these steps, accuracy is crucial for a good eLearning translation.
+Recording should be done in a professional studio setting by a native-speaking talent in order to ensure quality.
 After recording, the audio needs to be synced into the course in a way that makes sense to the user.

-To have an eLearning course successfully deployed across languages and cultures, companies should opt for a translation service that does not only translate, but localizes course content for its target audience.
+To have a learning course successfully translated, companies should opt for a translation service that not only translates but localizes course content for its target audience.

 Localization does more than simply translate words.
 It ensures that cultural nuances are taken into account, visuals are appropriate, and all content is understood in context by your target audience.